dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 **Custom branch behavior**

 By default, all environments will use the default branch in your repository (usually the `main` branch) when accessing your dbt code.
-This is overridable within each dbt Cloud Environment using the `Default to Custom Branch` option.
+This is overridable within each dbt Cloud Environment using the **Default to a custom branch** option.
 This setting have will have slightly different behavior depending on the environment type:

 - **Development**: determines which branch in the dbt Cloud IDE developers create branches from and open PRs against
 - **Deployment:** determines the branch is cloned during job executions for each environment.